Choosing the Right Breeder

 Puppies also go home with a thoughtfully packed starter kit to support a smooth transition.
 It includes a puppy feeding schedule/guideline, a small bag of their current kibble, a blanket with littermate's scent, natural bully slices for those sharp puppy teeth, and training treats—familiar comforts that help ease the adjustment into their new home and routine.

 Our goal is to raise well-rounded, confident puppies who are ready to thrive in a variety of homes—whether that’s as a family companion, a hunting partner in the field, or an adventure buddy hiking on the weekend.
+These small, consistent experiences play a significant role in shaping adaptable, secure, and well-adjusted puppies.

 Tipsy Rabbit TopPup Swifty from 101 spots litter female german shorthaired pointer puppy at the vets office with sad eyes